Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/model/sm_drive/index.rst

    Continuous-time models for synchronous motor drives.

    Peak-valued complex space vectors are used.
-The default values correspond to a 2.2-kW permanent-magnet synchronous motor.

    ..
        !! processed by numpydoc !!